Work began on the project in 1994 and cost £800,000. The Angel was finished on 16 February 1998.

 - Lastly tell us the name on the flag/banner in the top right image on the information board.

-- Now take a photo of yourself doing an 'Angel' or a photo of your GPS/phone with the Angel in the background, this is a requirement to log the virtual and complies with the guidelines for virtual rewards.
+- Now take a photo of yourself or your GPS/phone with the Angel in the background or better still doing an 'Angel' like everyone else who stands before the Angel of the North.
+Taking a photo is a requirement to log the virtual and complies with the guidelines for virtual rewards.

 - Logs without photos will be deleted, if you don't want them on the cache page include the photo in the message with your answers